burnout

 When Facing Burnout, Take Inventory of Negative Thoughts & Emotions

-Take a gut check on any negative emotions, attitudes, and feelings before making any big personal or professional life decisions.
+Take a gut check on negative emotions, attitudes, and feelings before making big personal or professional life decisions.

 When we hit burnout, our emotions will feel exaggerated.
-Even the slightest upset can feel much bigger than it actually is.
-So before jumping ship to another dental practice or taking another career path, set aside some time to intentionally do recovery/healing work to get into a clearer state of mind to make more sound decisions and interact in a more positive way.
+Even the slightest upset can feel much more significant than it actually is.
+So before jumping ship to another dental practice or taking another career path, set aside some time to intentionally do recovery/healing work to get into a clearer state of mind to make more sound decisions and interact more positively.

 1. Tap Into Your Creative Side:

 Creativity, like laughter, fights the doldrums of everyday life.
 Creativity comes from within and satisfies our internal needs to take control and awaken positive energy.
 The process is restorative and leads to highly satisfying outcomes, such as positively influencing the health and happiness of others.
-Sometimes when we think of creativity, we think only of the “arts” and activities that actual “artists” do, but creativity is doing anything that engages the right side of your brain and induces your imagination, intuition, meditation, visualization, and even anything rhythmic, like listening to or making music, singing or dancing.
+Sometimes when we think of creativity, we think only of the “arts” and activities that actual “artists” do.
+Still, creativity is doing anything that engages the right side of your brain and induces your imagination, intuition, meditation, visualization, and even anything rhythmic, like listening to or making music, singing, or dancing.

 2. Take A Self Care Inventory:

 So many of us let our “fuel tanks” run on empty at some point in the past year.
 Maybe we stopped exercising or even walking the dog because there was never enough time.
 Or we fell out of routines that kept us feeling sane and happy.
-The truth is, if we don’t set our intentions, these things will not happen on their own.
+If we don’t set our intentions, these things will not happen on their own.
 It’s that simple.
-We meet schedules and deadlines for everyone else, all the time.
+We meet schedules and deadlines for everyone else all the time.
 Why not for ourselves?

 Make a list of some things that will help incorporate self-care into your daily routine.
-Then set intentions and plans by scheduling it on a calendar and into your day.
+Then set intentions and plans by scheduling them on a calendar and into your day.

 Tip: The most important thing about setting an intention, the thing that trips people up when they set goals, is perfectionism.